 - Jane and Sonja over at Sustain My Craft Habit came up with Toque Pumpkins and Glove Turkeys.
 They have amazing written and video tutorials for both crafts.

 - Carolyn created these cute Thanksgiving Favor Bags over at Party with Unicorns that made for putting in a surprise treat for guests or for children to take home.

 - Carolyn also provides this adorable Turkey Paper Wreath that kids absolutely lovemaking.

-- Sam over at the Simple Everday Mom made a simple paper bag.
-A simple brown paper bag craft that brings back so much of my childhood making one of these.
+- Sam over at the Simple Everday Mom made a simple paper bag turkey craft, that brings back so much of my childhood making one of these.